Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 No dashboards yet.
 Pure diagnostic.

-Skip this phase?
-You’ll track vanity metrics.
-Effort wasted.
-Metric identification creates constraint visibility.
+Skip this phase and you’ll track vanity metrics.
+Effort wasted, because metric identification is what creates constraint visibility.

 Every business has 5 constraint types.
 Your metrics map to these: